jenpelham/jenpelham/README.md

 <h3 align="center">A designer with a background in web dev</h3>
 <p>Experience in higher education, pharmacy, grocery, and non-profits.
 And, throw in a BA in Anthropology because I think people are fascinating.
 I’m a lifelong people watcher and puzzle lover.</p>

-- 👨‍💻 All of my projects are available at [https://jenpelham.com/](https://jenpelham.com/)
+- 👨‍💻 My portflio is available at [https://jenpelham.com/](https://jenpelham.com/)

 <h3 align="left">Connect with me:</h3>
 <p align="left">